yilmajung/TPG_repo/README.md

-This is a repository for TPG (Three Publication Group) collaboration projects.
+This is a repository for TPG (Three Publications Group) collaboration projects.